Business Employment Dynamics (BED)

 BED data is a product of a federal-state cooperative program known as the Quarterly Census of Employment and Wages (QCEW).

-BED data measures the net change in employment from 1992 onward.
-The data highlights the number and rates of gross jobs gained at opening and expanding establishments, as well as the number and rates of gross jobs lost by closing and contracting establishments.
+BED data measures the net change in employment from 1992 forward.
+It highlights the number and rates of gross jobs gained at opening and expanding establishments, as well as the number and rates of gross jobs lost by closing and contracting establishments.

-For additional information about BED data, see the U.S. Bureau of Labor Statistics BED program or create your own customized tables.
+For additional information, visit the U.S. Bureau of Labor Statistics BED.
+You can also create your own customized tables.

 Gross job gains exceeded gross job losses and yielded a net employment gain of 692 jobs in Idaho during the second quarter of 2024, according to preliminary BED data released by the Idaho Department of Labor and the U.S. Department of Labor.